pmfarley/sasviya/README.md

 #### Using local storage operator (LSO) for CAS disk cache

 We're using "diskfull" instance types for the CAS and the compute nodes.
-These virtual machines have an additional NVMe data disk, which can be used for SASWORK and CDC.
+These virtual machines have an additional NVMe data disk, which can be used for CDC.

 * r5d.xlarge : 1 x 150 NVMe SSD
 * r5d.2xlarge : 1x 300 NVMe SSD